cce/docnamecheck/README.md

 func parseManifest(path string) (*Manifest, error) { ... }
 ```

-If you're using linters like `revive` or `go vet`, they'll enforce strict `// Name does X` formatting for exported functions.
-But for unexported code, your codebase might not follow this rule consistently, and that's fine.
+If you're using linters like [`revive`](https://github.com/mgechev/revive), [`godoc-lint`](https://github.com/godoc-lint/godoc-lint) or [`staticcheck`](https://staticcheck.dev/), they may enforce strict `// FunctionName does ...` formatting for exported functions.
+But for unexported code, your codebase might not follow this rule consistently, and that's fine. `docnamecheck` is designed to complement these existing linters and catch typos.

 **The problem:** When you refactor code, it's easy to miss updating doc comments that referenced the old name: